 Skip to content

-The Northern Territory Centre of Disease Control (CDC) has offices in the five major urban centres in the NT, providing clinical services (including screening and contact tracing) for sexual health, blood-borne viruses, tuberculosis, leprosy and other mycobacterial diseases.
+The Northern Territory (NT) Centre of Disease Control (CDC) has offices in the five major urban centres in the NT, providing clinical services (including screening and contact tracing) for sexual health, blood-borne viruses, tuberculosis, leprosy and other mycobacterial diseases.
 CDC's role includes policy and clinical guideline development for these diseases.

 CDC is responsible for the development and implementation of the Territory's immunisation program, and provides advice and education to health staff and the public on immunisation.
 Surveillance for more than 90 notifiable diseases and managing disease outbreaks also forms part of its core business.